EwaTrocha/EwaTrocha/README.md

 An experienced architect who one day stumbled upon the captivating world of data.

-🐾 Proud owner of two black cats :cat2: :cat2:
+🐾 Proud owner of two cats :cat2: :cat2:

 ## Tools I Use